amber-logo-dark

 What condition can I expect the property to be in at the start of the tenancy?

 All properties will be professionally cleaned at the start of your contract.
 Sometimes there are items of work that are required when people move in to properties.
 They try to pick up most items during final inspections and deal with them prior to the start of the tenancy.
 If there is a short turn around between tenancies, this is not always possible.
 They would always endeavour to complete work but where there are only a few days between tenancies, this may make this process difficult.
 They will endeavour to keep you advised if there are issues like this when you are due to move in.
-If you find items when you move in, you should contact the property.
-They would ask you to provide one complete list rather each and every time you find something.
+If you find items when you move in, you should email these they would ask you to provide one complete list rather each and every time you find something.
 Please also bear in mind that there are many people moving during the student turnaround and this will always cause a strain on the amount of work that has to be carried out.
 They will programme work according to urgency.

 What happens if I have a maintenance issue with my property?